MailRuCloudSolutions/k8sfed/Dockerfile.Readme.md

 ## Outputs

-* Keypair for accessing Kubernetes cluster in MCS will be stored in `/app/k8s-fed_id_rsa`.
+* MCS: Keypair with name `k8s-fed` is expected.
+It is recommended to create it manually beforehand.
+If doesn't exist it will be generated and stored in `/var/tmp/k8s-fed_id_rsa`.
 Save it, before exiting container.
+It should be used to access VPN server and Kubernetes nodes.